BIGJRA/BIGJRA.github.io/rejuv.md

 Explore the route a bit.
 There is also an Audino Breeder in the area, each time you win, you will get 7 *Exp.
 Candy L.*

-At the top, you’ll find:
+At the top, you'll find:

 ZCell 074: Route 9

 <img src="/assets/media/rejuv/image76.png"
 style="width:6.64583in;height:4.88542in" />

 Head down to the bottom part of the route.
-Here, you’ll encounter wild Sandygast**.**
+Here, you'll encounter wild Sandygast**.**

-Hidden on Route 9, you’ll find a *Calcium, Carbos, Big Mushroom, Resist Wing,* and *Swift Wing*.
+Hidden on Route 9, you'll find a *Calcium, Carbos, Big Mushroom, Resist Wing,* and *Swift Wing*.

 Surf up and around to the right here.
-At the top, you’ll find:
+At the top, you'll find:

 ZCell 075: Route 9